 Information security is a critical aspect of any organization’s operations, and charities are no exception.

-While charities focus on noble causes and helping those in need, they often handle sensitive data, financial information, and personal details of donors and beneficiaries.
+While non-profit organizations focus on noble causes and helping those in need, they often handle sensitive data, financial information, and personal details of donors and beneficiaries.
 Neglecting information security can have severe consequences, compromising the very essence of a charity’s mission and endangering the trust of donors and stakeholders.
 Below we explore the dangers of disregarding information security in charities and emphasizes the importance of implementing robust security measures to protect their operations, data, and reputation.

 Data Breaches and Loss of Trust